franknb/finesse/README.md

 pip install -r requirements.txt
 ```

 4. Open up jupyter notebook and run **finesse_frankxu.ipynb**, which is the main file of this project.
-Make sure the **data/** folder, **post.pkl** and **utility.py** are in the same directory of the notebook file.
+Make sure the **data/** folder and **utility.py** are in the same directory of the notebook file.
 Skip chunk 3 to save time and read directly from post.pkl in chunk 4.